RenderKit/oidn/README.md

 ## Denoise

-A minimal working example demonstrating how to use Open Image Denoise can be found at `examples/denoise.cpp`, which uses the C++11 convenience wrappers of the C99 API.
+A minimal working example demonstrating how to use Intel Open Image Denoise can be found at `examples/denoise.cpp`, which uses the C++11 convenience wrappers of the C99 API.

 This example is a simple command-line application that denoises the provided image, which can optionally have auxiliary feature images as